sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 alsa =
 {
 	output_device = "hw:1"; // the name of the alsa output device.
-Use "alsamixer" or "aplay" to find out the names of devices, mixers, etc. output_format = "S32"; // can be "U8", "S8", "S16", "S24" or "S32", with be LE or BE depending on the processor, but the device must be capable of it
+Use "alsamixer" or "aplay" to find out the names of devices, mixers, etc.
 };

 ```
 Two `general` settings are worth noting.
 First, the option to ignore the sending device's volume control is enabled -- this means that the car audio's volume control is the only one that affects the audio volume.
 Of course this is a matter of personal preference.
 Second, the maximum output offered by the DAC to the AUX port of the car audio can be reduced if it is overloading the input circuits.
 Again, that's a matter for personal selection and adjustment.

-The `alsa` settings are specific to the Pimoroni PHAT -- it does not have a hardware mixer and it does have a 32-bit capability which is worth enabling.
+The `alsa` settings are for the Pimoroni PHAT -- it does not have a hardware mixer, so bo `mixer_name` is specified.
+The DAC's 32-bit capability is automatically selected, so there is no need to set it here.

 ### Extra Packages
 A number of packages to enable the Pi to work as a WiFi base station are needed: